chrissearle/rabbit-temperatures/README.md

 # Monitoring the temperature of the rabbit cage/hutch

+## Uno + Munin

 This is based around an arduino uno with two DS18B20 one wire temperature sensors for measuring and an ethernet with poe shield (providing both network and power).
+It uses the arduino project Temperature and the munin files.

+## Wemos + ThingSpeak

+This is based on a Wemos D1 mini, the same two DS18B20 sensors but sends the data to a ThingSpeak channel.

 ## Parts